 The study team is aware that existing reports have cited that ROS-induced by-products aren’t regulated in the urine or plasma before acute kidney injury kicks in.
 This means that acute kidney failure can be detected earlier using direct ROS detection.

-The scientists developed a probe which consists of three components; an aspect which reacts with already identified ROS, a luminescence signaling aspect which makes sure that upon this reaction, the probe lights up.
+The scientists developed a probe that consists of three components; an aspect that reacts with already identified ROS, a luminescence signaling aspect that makes sure that upon this reaction, the probe lights up.
 The last part ensures that the examination rightly navigates through the kidneys instead of being stuck at the liver.
 These newly developed probes are very sensitive; they’re able to detect minute variations in biomarker concentrations ensuring earlier disease detection.